luizfurlanis/airqualitydashboard/README.md

 ## Production

-To create the map, the [Leaflet](https://github.com/Leaflet/Leaflet) package was used, a framework that helps and make easier to create maps or graphics.
+To create the visual data, the [Leaflet](https://github.com/Leaflet/Leaflet) package was used, a framework that helps and make easier to create maps or graphics.

 Leaflet installation:
 ```r
 install.packages("leaflet")
 ```

+### Leaflet

 To create the map, the package has it own function, so you just need to call this function and write the parameter that you want.